lilongen/html5-boxman/README.md

 # html5-boxman
-This is a practice project for tring html5 canvas features and usage.
+This is a practice project for trying html5 canvas features and usage.
 * html5 javscript version bxoman PUZ game
 * canvas test